Docs

 Best Practices

-A common (bad) practice is to dynamically build query strings as follows:
+A common bad practice is to dynamically build a query string as follows:

 1const id = params.id2const fields = ['id', 'owner']3const query = `4query GetToken {5 token(id: ${id}) {6 ${fields.join('\n')}7 }8}9`1011// Execute query...

-While the above snippet produces a valid GraphQL query, it has many drawbacks:
+While the example above produces a valid GraphQL query, it comes with several issues:

-• not sending the values of the variables as part of the request parameters prevent possible caching on server-side
+• Not sending the values of the variables as part of the request can block server-side caching.

-• it prevents tools from statically analyzing the query (ex: Linter, or type generations tools)
+• It prevents tools from statically analyzing the query (e.g.linters or type generation tools).

-For this reason, it is recommended to always write queries as static strings:
+Instead, it’s recommended to always write queries as static strings.

 1import { execute } from 'your-favorite-graphql-client'23const id = params.id4const query = `5query GetToken($id: ID!) {6 token(id: $id) {7 id8 owner9 }10}11`1213const result = await execute(query, {14 variables: {15 id,16 },17})

-• Queries can be statically analyzed by tools (more on this in the following sections)
+• Queries can be statically analyzed by tools (see GraphQL Essential Tools).

 1import { execute } from 'your-favorite-graphql-client'23const id = params.id4const query = `5query GetToken($id: ID!, $includeOwner: Boolean) {6 token(id: $id) {7 id8 owner @include(if: $includeOwner)9 }10}11`1213const result = await execute(query, {14 variables: {15 id,16 includeOwner: true,17 },18})